 DHA found in Omega-3 essential fatty acid, found in foods like Alaskan wild salmon and cod liver oil, has been shown to play a critical role in proper formation of sperm.
 A study published in The Journal of Biology and Reproduction, 2011, found that DHA can improve sperm morphology.
 A round-headed sperm can become a healthy, cone shaped head, full of important egg-opening enzymes once again, when DHA levels are increased.
 DHA also plays a role in sperm motility.
-An increase in DHA levels was shown to play a role in the fluidity for sperm tail bending and flexing required for forward movement of sperm.
+An increase in DHA levels has shown to play a role in the fluidity for sperm tail bending and flexing required for forward movement of sperm.

 Another study showed that men who consumed 3 or more cups of coffee per day had reduced sperm concentration and total sperm count, as well as lower sperm quality.

-Another study, published by Fertility and Sterility, 11/10/2011, showed that men who ate more whole grain cereals (wheat, barley, oats) had high sperm concentration and motility.
+Another study, published by Fertility and Sterility, 11/10/2011, showed that men who ate more whole grain cereals (wheat, barley, oats) had higher sperm concentration and motility.
 The same study showed that consumption of fresh fruit gave sperm a boost in speed and agility.

 2. Men Need to Regularly Climax for Healthy Sperm